 Accessibility to online training offers the flexibility to discover where you made mistakes before moving to the next unit/step, especially if you are a learner who searches for Google and YouTube to learn a new skill.
 The model of individual learning is ideal for those who prefer independent study.

-With an on-demand personalized training method, neither outside lecturer or trainer needs to come nor any employer needs to go somewhere else.
+With an on-demand personalized training method, neither an outside lecturer nor trainer needs to come nor any employer needs to go somewhere else.
 Your entire learner’s circle will have access to videos from renowned experts at a fraction of the cost of traditional learning solutions.

-Now, there are an abundance of subscription-based online training courses that can eliminate time and costs related to travel and material, while providing the best learning experiences for all the training participants.
+Now, there is an abundance of subscription-based online training courses that can eliminate time and costs related to travel and material, while providing the best learning experiences for all the training participants.